 Real progress in addressing long-term challenges takes time and sustained iterative efforts.
 The Datasphere Initiative will foster coordination among actors and sectoral silos, raise awareness with evidence-based analysis and support overcoming tensions and polarization around data.

-Carolina Rossini is the Co-Founder and Director of Partnerships and Research at the Datasphere Initiative.
-Carolina has more than 20 years of experience in technology and telecom law and policy and non-profits management, strategy, and development.
+Carolina Rossini is the Co-Founder and Director of Policy & Research at the Datasphere Initiative.
+Carolina has more than 25 years of experience in technology and telecom law and policy and non-profits management, strategy, and development.
 She is a World Economic Forum Young Global Leader, a member of WEF’s network of Global Future Councils, and a professor at Boston University Law School.

 She has worked for companies including Telefónica and Facebook, and various non-profits, including Public Knowledge, Electronic Frontier Foundation, and Wikimedia Foundation.
 She worked for Prof. Yochai Benkler as a 3-year fellow and Project Coordinator at the Berkman Klein Center at Harvard University.
 As a consultant, she served clients including: the OAS-Special Rapporteur on Freedom of Expression, Open Society Foundations, DUCO Experts, UNHCR, UNDP, Alliance for Affordable Internet, Freedom House, Ford Foundation, IDRC, and more.